Transfer & Non-Traditional Students

-Fall 2020: Incoming transfer students are encouraged to attend Reed's Orientation Week.
+Incoming transfer students are encouraged to attend Reed's Orientation Week each Fall semester.
 Transfer students are invited to attend Orientation events with all new students as well as transfer student-specific events.
 Visit the Orientation website for the full Orientation schedule and detailed information.

 The Registrar's Office answers commonly asked questions about registration, credit transfers, and degree planning here: Transfer Student FAQs.
 Ben Bradley (email@example.com, 503-777-7295) in the Registrar's Office is the main contact for students navigating the credit evaluation and transfer process.

 Residence Life offers transfer and non-traditionally aged students multiple on-campus housing options, including the Transfer & Non-Trad Houses.
 Visit Transfer & Non-Traditionally Aged Student Housing to learn more.